 Parents may correct information, request a hearing, or consent to the terms.

-- If the Child Support Program receives information about corrections that are needed, there may be an additional 30 days for either parent to take action after the proposed order is amended.
+- If we receive information that corrections are necessary, there may be an additional 30 days for either parent to take an action after the proposed order is amended.

 - If a hearing is requested, there are additional steps to take.
 Please see the Administrative Hearings Process page for more information.

-The effective date of a modified child support order is the date the proposed order was served on the other (non-requesting) parent.
+The effective date of a modified child support order is the first of the month after the date the proposed order was served on the other (non-requesting) parent.

 Reviewing Your Support Terms

-You may ask the Child Support Program to review the child support or medical support terms of your order if it has been at least 35 months since the date the order was entered or reviewed.
+You may ask us to review the child support or medical support terms of your order if it has been at least 35 months since the date the order was entered or reviewed.
 You also can show proof that there has been a significant change of circumstance since your order was finalized.
 Some examples of significant changes are: